sitegeist/Sitegeist.LostInTranslation/README.md

   properties:
     title:
       options:
-        translateOnAdoption: true
+        translate: true
     titleOverride:
       options:
-        translateOnAdoption: true
+        translate: true
     metaDescription:
       options:
-        translateOnAdoption: true
+        translate: true
     metaKeywords:
       options:
-        translateOnAdoption: true
+        translate: true
 ```

 ## Configuration

 This package needs an authenticationKey for the DeeplL Api from https://www.deepl.com/pro-api.
 There are free plans that support a limited number but for productive use we recommend using a payed plan.

 ```
 Sitegeist: